 “We’re a family-oriented community,” the real estate agent, who was sucking on an organic Trader Joe’s lollipop, told me through an open window.

-In the nearly full tip jar of the roasted-locally coffee joint, Javatinis, was a $5 bill.
+In the nearly full tip jar of the roasted-locally coffee joint was a $5 bill.
 I asked the barista if it was planted or if someone had really tipped that much.

-“There’s a lot of money in Seal Beach,” he replied, confirming that the tip was from a generous patron.
+“There’s a lot of money in Seal Beach,” the barista replied, confirming that the tip was from a generous patron.
 “A lot of retirees from L.A. live here.”

 And no wonder.

 The second longest wooden pier in California, clean sandy beaches, an adorable downtown, friendly inhabitants, a Red Car Museum.
-Who wouldn’t want to live in Seal Beach?
+Who wouldn’t want to live in Seal Beach, California?

 Elaborate sand castles were made.